 The proposed method was integrated into the VTM5.0 reference software [2].
 The coding results generated by the proposed method were evaluated against the anchor results generated by the unmodified VTM5.0 reference software.
 Table 1 summarizes the experimental results conducted under the CTC defined in [3].
 The detailed simulation results can be found in the attached spreadsheets.

-Table 1: Summary of the average BD bitrate results using the proposed method (will be further updated)